Comas20/PM-Telef-101C/README.md

 In the __DASHBOARD Directory__ it is stored the Power BI interactive dashboard of accidents prediction.

-- dashbord text file: This file contains the link to the implemented interactive dashboard.
+- dashbord txt file: This file contains the link to the implemented interactive dashboard.

 ### 1.3.1 Dashboard structure